matthewbrake/bill-ocr-v4/README.md

 ## Core Features

 -   **Dual AI Provider Support**: Seamlessly switch between **Google Gemini** (gemini-2.5-flash) for powerful cloud-based analysis and any local **Ollama** model for offline, privacy-focused processing.
--   **Advanced Chart Analysis (for Ollama)**: Utilizes a Multi-Pass Data Fusion framework.
-It performs targeted OCR on chart regions, fuses this data with visual analysis via an LLM, and then combines it with a full-document text extraction to achieve high accuracy on complex bar charts.
+-   **Advanced Chart Analysis (for Ollama)**: Utilizes a new Multi-Pass Data Fusion framework that combines deterministic programmatic analysis with AI reasoning.
+This new method achieves extremely high accuracy on complex bar charts where AIs often fail.
 -   **Intelligent OCR & Data Extraction**: Extracts key information including account details, line items, total charges, and complex usage data from bar charts.
 -   **Interactive Data Verification**: If the AI is uncertain about a piece of data (e.g., a blurry number), it flags the field and asks the user a direct question for verification.
 -   **Editable Data Tables**: All extracted data, especially from usage charts, is presented in editable tables, allowing you to correct any AI inaccuracies.